ekeilty17/GA4GH-DOS-Server/README.md

 ## Dependency Checklist

-* Using Springboot 1.5.15.
+* Springboot 1.5.15.
 * Java 1.8.
-Will not work with Java 10.
+(Will not work with Java 10)
 * MYSQL 5.7.
-Will not work with MYSQL 8.
+(Will not work with MYSQL 8)
 * Keycloak 4.0.0.
 * DOS Server running on localhost:8080.
 * MYSQL running on localhost:3306.
-* Keycloak running on localhost:8081.
+* Keycloak standalone server running on localhost:8180.

 ## Set Up